€205 Find Cheap Flights from Philadelphia to Ireland

 The average price of all round-trip flights from Philadelphia to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Philadelphia to Ireland, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
-For your return to Philadelphia, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Philadelphia, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Philadelphia to Ireland?